soehina/book_memory_phrase/README.md

 - Post List
 - Like / Delete Like
 - Book submission
-- Book search from API → Post (to be implemented)
+- Book search from API → Post
 - Edit / Delete posts
 - List of user posts
 - My posts / like list
 - Change user information
-- Like Post Ranking (to be implemented)
 - New registration / deletion of user

-※ 現在API検索・表示まで実装完了。フォームに値の設定は未完。

 ## Another
 - Illustration of background design (own work)